 Challenging stereotypes is best done when people connect with other people.
 So as part of this takeover, we also want to connect the people we work with to supporters of Freedom from Torture.
 What questions would you ask a survivor?

 They don’t have to be big or profound, even simple things, like finding out about someone’s favourite football team or player, a favourite song, or food helps build connections.

-If you want to take part, email your questions to firstname.lastname@example.org with the subject, 'Ask a survivor’.
-Or join us on Instagram or Twitter on June 26th when we'll be doing a live Q&A session with the people we work with.
+If you want to take part, email your questions to [email protected] with the subject, 'Ask a survivor’.
+Or join us on Instagram or Twitter on June 26th when we'll be sharing the answers of survivors to your questions.

 We’ll share the answers from survivors to the best questions across our channels on the International Day in Support of Victims of Torture.